Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 Let the tool finish each operation before starting another: Many of the problems identified seem to relate to parts of the tool and your activities getting out of step.
 This can be avoided if you let all parts of the tool complete their operations before you start another one including saving and opening of files and Windows.

-Undoing changes in inserted comments and deletions: All version of the tool identify changes you have made and insertion by different colours, strikeouts and side bars.
-Mistakes are difficult to remove once they have slipped back in the "undo" list.
-The earlier tools allowed one to turn off the facilities (Revision Marks on/off) for a period to allow corrections to be made (via the drop down menus).
-This does not seem to be implemented in the new tool but can be accessed directly through the Review facilities in Word - you need to display the Review Toolbar by View -> Toolbars and click Reviewing.
+Undoing changes in inserted comments and deletions: You need to turn the Track Changes facility off if you have made mistakes in your corrections which you need to remove - you will need to display the Review Toolbar by View -> Toolbars and click Reviewing.
 The Reviewing Toolbar has a button called Track Changes (about half way along - search for it by hovering over each one in turn).
 You can also add this Button to your own toolbars using Tools -> Customise -> Toolbars tab where you will find the button in the Tools Category.
 When you have found it drag it to where you want it in one of your own Toolbars and click Close.
 You can also add a button for Insert Comments in the same way if you use the facility a lot or leave the Reviewing Toolbar turned on if you have the space available.
 Experiment with turning Track Changes on and off on a training script rather than experiment on a real one.

 Effects of Customisation: Customising the Toolbar and adding a keyboard shortcut for Ticks allows one to mark with the Scoring Screen minimised and parked until one adds part marks - this should transform your marking on a small screen.
 These are standard Word facilities so the impacts on the marking Tool should be minimal however they are unlikely to be supported by the Help Desk.